More than ever, a customer's experience with your company is shaping how people use your services.

 Unhappy customers occur when their expectations don’t marry up with their experience.
 If they feel they’ve been mis-sold or are the wrong fit for your brand, they’re going to leave unhappy.

 Manage your customers’ expectations by being mindful of your promises.
-Is your product really going to revolutionise their day-to-day?
+Is your product really going to revolutionise how they work?
 Be cautious about what you say so you can consistently over deliver on your customers’ expectations.

 ...and if you do break up, remain friends